steveam1/customer-churn-nlp/README.md

 Customer churn is one of the most serious issues for customer-facing companies.
 Losing customers is costly and often preventable when the signals are detected early.
 Customer reviews contain patterns that reveal dissatisfaction and frustration which often appear well before a customer leaves.

-The goal of this project is to determine whether churn risk can be predicted directly from customer review text using models covered in DSCI 552.
+The goal of this project is to determine whether churn risk can be predicted directly from customer review text using models.

 ### Problem Question